Nina Compton: Career

+Compton began her career cooking at the Sandals resort in Saint Lucia, then moved to the resort's flagship in Jamaica.

-Nina graduated from the Culinary Institute of America in Hyde Park.
-She began her professional journey at Daniel in New York City, working and continuing her culinary education alongside world renowned chef/restaurateur Daniel Boulud and his team.
+She moved to Daniel in New York City, working for Daniel Boulud.

-After moving to Miami, she joined the crews of Norman Van Aken at the original/iconic Norman’s then Philippe Ruiz at Palme d’Or at the historic Biltmore Hotel.
-Eventually Nina moved to Casa Casuarina, a private club and boutique hotel in Miami Beach where she rose from Sous Chef to Executive Chef.
+After moving to Miami, she worked for Norman Van Aken at Van Aken's Philippe Ruiz at Palme d’Or at the Biltmore Hotel.
+Eventually Compton moved to Casa Casuarina, a private club and boutique hotel in Miami Beach, starting as sous chef and eventually becoming executive chef.

-During the 2008 reopening of the refurbished Fontainebleau Miami Beach, combined with the chance to work with Scott Conant at Scarpetta, Nina joined the pre-opening team as Sous Chef and went on to be appointed Chef de Cuisine.
+Compton moved to Scarpetta in 2008 to work with Scott Conant opening Scarpetta at Fontainebleau Miami Beach as sous chef and eventually became chef de cuisine.

 Compton competed on Season 11 of Top Chef.
 She was the Top Chef, Season 11 runner up and was voted fan favorite by viewers.

-In June 2015, Compton opened her own restaurant in New Orleans, Louisiana, Compère Lapin.
+She returned as a guest judge on several seasons.

+After the Top Chef appearance, Compton and her husband and partner Larry Miller began planning to open a restaurant.
+Miller suggested a New Orleans site.
+In June 2015, Compton and Miller opened Compère Lapin.
 Compère Lapin serves Caribbean-style cuisine and is located in the New Orleans Central Business District.
+The name is a reference to Br'er Rabbit, a trickster in folktales common to both Saint Lucia and New Orleans.

-In March 2018, Compton opened Bywater American Bistro in New Orleans with Husband/Partner Larry Miller and Chef/Partner Levi Rains.
+In March 2018, Compton opened Bywater American Bistro in New Orleans with Miller and a third partner, chef Levi Rains.
+The restaurant closed in 2025.

-Awards
+Recognition

-In 2017, Compton was honored with the "Best New Chef" award in Food & Wine magazine.
-Her restaurant Compère Lapin was named one of America's 38 Best Restaurants by Eater in 2017.
+In 2017, Compton was named Best New Chef by Food & Wine magazine.
+Compère Lapin was named one of America's 38 Best Restaurants by Eater that same year.

 In 2018, Compton won the James Beard Foundation award for Best Chef: South.